Where to Stay in Napa Valley, California First Time: Best Areas

 The Napa Valley Wine Train departs from Downtown Napa Station is a unique opportunity to taste the wines. it’s a 3-hour round trip to St. Helena and stops at several wineries.

-Napa Town has a wide range of accommodation options from bed and breakfast, budget hostels to luxury resorts.
+Napa Town has a wide range of accommodation options for all budget travelers from bed and breakfast, budget hostels to luxury resorts.
+It has highest concentration of hotels on the region.

-Stay in Napa Town if you are interested in the history of the region; you want to take strolls along the river and see some incredible wildlife; you want a huge range of shops, bars, restaurants, and hotels; you are traveling on business or want to stay near the airport; you want to stay at the heart of Napa Valley.
+Stay in Napa Town if you are interested in the history of the region; you want a huge range of shops, bars, restaurants, and hotels; you want to stay at the heart of Napa Valley.

 Best places to stay in Napa Town: